 - Remove any decaying buildings or loose wood – If you have any wood on your property, it’s important to remove it promptly to avoid a termite invasion.
 Even if you have firewood, it’s crucial you store it on a platform so it doesn’t touch the ground.
 Be sure to keep it covered and free from moisture.

 We’ve just begun our examination of the ideal living conditions for termites as we’ve discovered how much they enjoy warm climates and wood!
-Stay tuned for part two!
+Stay tuned for part two of our series!